Mohula-Prasath/Bike_Dataset_analysis_in_excel/README.md

 ## Key Insights

 * Customers with higher average income are more likely to purchase bikes.
-* Adult and middle-aged customers show higher bike purchase rates.
+* Adult customers show the highest bike purchase rates compared to other age groups.
-* Shorter commute distances tend to correlate with higher bike purchase likelihood.
+* Customers with shorter commute distances are more likely to purchase bikes.
 * Male customers show slightly higher bike purchase rates compared to female customers.

 ---